spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/monitoring-the-health-of-all-backups/overview.md

 }
 ```

-You can of course still schedule `backup:run` and `backup:clean` to backup the monitoring application itself.
+If you want, you can still schedule `backup:run` and `backup:clean` to backup the monitoring application itself.

 ## Specifying which backups should be monitored

-This is the part of the configuration where you can specify which applications should be monitored and when the monitor should consider the backups of a certain application unhealthy.
+This is the part of the configuration where you can specify which applications should be monitored and when the monitor should consider the backups of a particular application unhealthy.

 ```php
 //config/laravel-backup.php